Frank Cullotta: Hole in the Wall Gang

 In early 1979, Cullotta moved to Las Vegas, Nevada to join Spilotro, who had already been there since 1971, with his group of experienced thieves, safecrackers, and killers.
 The burglary crew became known in the media as the "Hole in the Wall Gang" because of its penchant and skill for gaining entry to homes and buildings by drilling through the exterior walls and ceilings of the locations they burgled.
+In Las Vegas, Cullotta was nicknamed "Frank Seville" because he drove a Cadillac Seville.

 On October 10, 1979, on Tony Spilotro's orders, Cullotta killed his former friend and grand jury witness Sherwin "Jerry" Lisner in Las Vegas.
 Lisner was suspected of informing to a grand jury the details on a money exchange scam he was working on with Cullotta.
 When he became a federal witness, Cullotta admitted he had killed Lisner, on orders from Tony Spilotro.

-On July 4, 1981, the Hole in the Wall Gang attempted to burglarize Bertha's Gifts & Home Furnishings, a high end store, on East Sahara Avenue in Las Vegas.
+On July 4, 1981, the Hole in the Wall Gang attempted to burglarize Bertha's Gifts & Home Furnishings, a high-end store, on East Sahara Avenue in Las Vegas.
 The robbery was a bust, as the FBI and the Las Vegas Metro police had an inside informer named Sal Romano in the gang.
 Much of the gang was arrested in and around Bertha's, including Cullotta, ex-Metro officer Joe Blasko, Leo Guardino, Ernest Davino, Lawrence Neumann, and Wayne Matecki – each man was charged with burglary, conspiracy to commit burglary, attempted grand larceny, and possession of burglary tools.

 In 1982, Frank Cullotta was imprisoned again, and was approached by the FBI with a wiretap of Spilotro talking with someone about "having to clean our dirty laundry", which Cullotta took as an insinuated contract on his life.
 Due to this, in July 1982, Cullotta finalized an agreement with the prosecutors.

 In September 1983, Spilotro was indicted for conspiracy and obstruction of justice in the Lisner murder, and released on $100,000 bail.
 At a trial in October 1983, Cullotta admitted that he was involved in over 300 crimes, including four murders, perjury, robberies and burglaries.
 He also testified that Tony Spilotro, his boss in Las Vegas, ordered him to make a telephone call that lured one of the 1962 murder victims, William McCarthy, to a fast food restaurant.
 Spilotro was acquitted later that year.

 Cullotta was given immunity for his previously uncharged crimes, but was sentenced to 10 years in prison, reduced to eight years after an outburst from Cullotta.
 He served two years at Metropolitan Correctional Center, San Diego, until he was paroled to the witness protection program in 1984, and placed on two years' probation.
 He spent two years under an assumed name in the program, moving around from time to time, including in Texas; Estes Park, Colorado; Biloxi and Gulfport, Mississippi; and Mobile, Alabama.